 A passer-by captured the whole incident on film.

 9. Option ‘D’ (hinted).
 HINT = to say or do something that shows what you think or want, usually in a way that is not direct; e.g.

 He has hinted at the possibility of moving to Canada.

 Otherwise also, after HAS we use V3, no answer options other than HINTED is a V3.

-For practice of more Cloze Tests buy the following book authored by me (MAHA GUPTA)
+For more Practice Sets on Cloze Test buy the following book authored by me.

 LINK FOR BUYING THE BOOKCLICK HERE TO BUY